kirenz/data-driven/docs/intro.md

 # Data Driven

-In this book we'll cover the basics of data driven decision making.
+In this book we'll cover the basics of data driven decision making with data visualization.

 ---